cacttus/BR2/project/tasks.md

 - [ ] Test loading a model with the old system.

-- [ ] **CRITICAL** Squashed viewport Bug.
-Fix Viewport scaling issue.
-	- [ ] Fix UI text squashing bug.
-	- [x] Implement the updated viewport class from the engine.
-		- [x] Make sure it has width/height defined.
-	- [x] Update everywhere where viewport is referenced.
-	- [ ] Fixed render squishing by boxing the render viewport in windowed mode.
-	- [ ] In fullscreen mode, force the w/h to be the screen.
-	- [ ] Fixed the squashed UI image problems.
-		- [ ] Fix SQUASHED text rendering.
-Text must be rendered at the same w/h ratio no matter window size.

 ## Bottle World
 - [ ] Fix RTS cam rotation to move central to its Y axis (not aroudn the point it's looking at).
 It's odd the way it rotates like that.'